St. Petersburg International Economic Forum: SPIEF timeline

-The XVII St. Petersburg International Economic Forum was held from June 18 to 20, 2015.
+The XIX St. Petersburg International Economic Forum was held from June 18 to 20, 2015.
 Theme of SPIEF 2015: "Time to Act: Shared Paths to Stability and Growth".
 SPIEF included over 150 events, including SCO and the BRICS forums.
 The Forum programme alone offered 84 events: summits, panel discussions, roundtables, briefings, and televised debates.
-Those present included Prime Minister of Greece Alexis Tsipras, President of the People's Republic of China Xi Jinping, and heads of state of Kyrgyzstan, Myanmar, Mongolia, Saudi Arabia, Bahrain, and Iraq.
+Those present included Prime Minister of Greece Alexis Tsipras, General Secretary of the Chinese Communist Party Xi Jinping, and heads of state of Kyrgyzstan, Myanmar, Mongolia, Saudi Arabia, Bahrain, and Iraq.

 In total, the Forum was attended by over 10,000 participants from 120 countries, including Russia; 486 heads of major Russian companies and 319 heads of international companies.
 2,061 media representatives.